xdeama/personal-site-hugo/README.md

 # status
 Theme and CSS in need of cleanup and are not yet standalone usable.

 # features
 - language switcher that keeps you on the current page
 - dark mode switcher with minimal JS
 - fluent CSS layout with https://every-layout.dev
 - language switching link that keeps the visitor on the same page url
 - dark mode switching without cookies
+- the theme uses JavaScript for darkmode toggling and a fullscreen overlay for images, so the website is usable and all information accessible without JavaScript enabled

 # Documentation